 You may be eligible for an intermediate exit award if you complete part of the course as detailed in this document.
-Any additional criteria (e.g. mandatory modules, credit requirements) for intermediate awards is outlined in the sections below you do not meet these requirements but otherwise meet the requirements for BSc Computing Science, you will be eligible for BSc Computing Science as an exit award.
+Any additional criteria (e.g. mandatory modules, credit requirements) for intermediate awards is outlined in the sections below you do not meet these requirements but otherwise meet the requirements for BSc Computing Science with a Year in Industry, you will be eligible for BSc Computing Science with a Year in Industry as an exit award.
 Diploma in Higher Education (DipHE) Pass in 210 credits of which at least 90 must be at or above FHEQ Level 4 and at least 120 of which must be at or above FHEQ Level 5 Royal Holloway and Bedford New College Certificate in Higher Education (CertHE) Pass in 120 credits of which at least 90 must be at or above FHEQ Level 4 Royal Holloway and Bedford New College

-Tot intermediate awards is obtilined in the sections below.
-Award Criteria Awarding body 3 , BSc Computing Science To be awarded a degree with BCS and EQANIE Royal Holloway and Bedford New College accreditation you must meet the specific award requirements set out in this course specification.
+Tot intermediate awards is obtained in the sections below.
+Award Criteria Awarding body 3 , BSc Computing Science with a Year in Industry To be awarded a degree with BCS and EQANIE Royal Holloway and Bedford New College accreditation you must meet the specific award requirements set out in this course specification.
 If